-Poor circulation in the legs can mean that there is decreased blood flow to other parts of the body.
+Poor circulation in the legs usually also means that there is decreased blood flow to other parts of the body.
 It’s often a sign of an underlying health issue.

 Our circulatory system has an important function.
-It supplies the entire body with oxygenated blood and it also delivers nutrients, hormones, and medications to various tissues.
-If you have poor circulation, it can impact your overall health.
+It supplies the entire body with oxygenated blood while delivering nutrients, hormones, and medications to various tissues.
+If you have poor circulation, it can affect your overall health.
 Proper circulation is important, especially when we talk about the legs.
-Poor leg circulation can make it difficult for someone to perform daily activities.
+It can make it difficult for someone to perform daily activities.
 In many cases, someone who is suffering from poor circulation in the legs won’t be able to walk or even stand due to the level of pain.

-A condition that occurs when arteries harden.
-It happens when arteries narrow when plaque builds up.
-Atherosclerosis can lead to heart attack, stroke, or heart failure if it is not treated.
-Symptoms are difficult to identify, so it is common for it to go undiagnosed until it has progressed significantly.
+A condition that occurs when arteries harden due to plaque build-up.
+Atherosclerosis can lead to heart attack, stroke, or heart failure if it’s not treated.
+Symptoms are difficult to identify, so it’s common for it to go undiagnosed until it has progressed significantly.
 Atherosclerosis is often associated with aging.

-This is a complication of atherosclerosis and is considered one of the poor leg circulations causes because it is the narrowing of arteries by way of constant contraction of blood vessels that reduces blood flow.
+This is a complication of atherosclerosis that causes the narrowing of arteries by way of constant contraction of blood vessels that reduces blood flow.
 In medical terms, this is called vasoconstriction.
-Vasospasm can affect any part of the body but it is a common cause of poor leg circulation.
+Vasospasm can affect any part of the bod,y but it’s a common cause of poor leg circulation.

 Circulation problems can also be the result of sitting for long periods of time and not maintaining a healthy lifestyle.
 One of the other common health-related issues that can lead to poor circulation in the legs is diabetes.
 The term “diabetes foot” is related to poor circulation and indicates that a person has a reduced ability to feel pain in the foot.